-Dr Wan Kai Rui, Senior Resident from the Department of Neurosurgery at National Neuroscience Institute (NNI), shares five basic things to know about brain tumours.
+Dr Wan Kai Rui, Associate Consultant from the Department of Neurosurgery at National Neuroscience Institute (NNI), shares five basic things to know about brain tumours.

 Brain tumours: 5 Facts you need to know